KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Side bar Menu.

-We start introducing the interface and leave the description to the next Section 7.2.
+We start introducing the interface and leave the description to the next *Functionalities* paragraph.
 In particular, referring to :numref:`drilltypes`, drill types consists of:

 -  (a) position,
 -  (b) member,